Guide to US Applications • Undergraduate

 SAT vs ACT: Which Is Right for You?

-But how do you know which test is right for you?
-Try this exercise: without preparation, simulate the testing conditions and take each test in its entirety (i.e., sit locked in a room for the requisite time and take the full exam uninterrupted and unaided.
+The easiest way to make the decision is to try this exercise.
+Without preparation, simulate the testing conditions and take each test in its entirety.
+This means, sitting locked in a room for the stipulated time and taking the full exam uninterrupted and unaided.
 For the most accurate results, sign up for diagnostic tests with test prep professionals.
-While your scores are unlikely to be high and they may be in the same range on both tests, you will get a sense of which exam best suits your test taking style.
+While your scores are unlikely to be high and they may be in the same range on both tests, you will get a sense of which exam best suits your test-taking style.
 Once you have decided whether you prefer the ACT or the SAT, start preparing for that test and forget about the other one.

-In India students and schools are sometimes less aware of the ACT option than the SAT.
-But given the ACT’s emphasis on high school classwork versus aptitude, it is gaining popularity.
-This is because the ACT is more of an achievement test – it tests what you have learned in school, not just your aptitude for college-level coursework.
+The ACT emphasises high school classwork rather than aptitude and tends to be more of an achievement test – it tests what you have learned in school, not just your aptitude for college-level coursework.
 Further, the ACT includes a science section, which often appeals to Indian students who have excelled in a rigorous science curriculum.
 At the same time, the English sections of the ACT are more advanced than those on the SAT, though not by much.

 Other parameters to take into consideration when deciding between the tests (at least, with the current SAT and ACT):

-- The ACT includes trigonometry but the SAT emphasises story problems and creative application of concepts
+- The ACT math section includes trigonometry but the SAT emphasises story problems and creative application of concepts

-- The ACT emphasises grammar and syntax while the SAT focuses on comprehension and vocabulary
+- The ACT Reading emphasises grammar and syntax while the SAT focuses on comprehension and vocabulary

 - Both tests require a solid foundation in geometry and algebra

-What are the differences between the SAT and the ACT?
+In a nutshell, here are the differences between the SAT and the ACT:

-Most US colleges in the US will ‘superscore’ your SAT results – that is, they take the highest score for each section from any test date.
-So, if, you did well on Math and Writing in your first sitting but your Critical Reading is better in your second sitting, the college will look at your highest scores in each section across those two sittings.
-Note, most colleges will ask you send all your scores even if they superscore.
-Keep that in mind as you plan your testing strategy.
-Note, the ACT does not offer a superscoring option.
+Most US colleges in the US will ‘superscore’ your SAT and ACT results – that is, they consider the highest section scores from all test dates reported.
+So, if you did well on mathematics in your first SAT sitting but your evidence-based reading and writing was higher in your second sitting, the college will look at your highest scores in each section across those two sittings.

-So there are significant differences between the ACT and the SAT, but the most important thing to remember is that neither is preferred by US colleges and neither one is easier!
+So while there are significant differences between the ACT and the SAT, the most important thing to remember is that neither is preferred more by US colleges and neither one is easier!
 Both are perceived equally and the choice is yours.
-My best piece of advice, however is to decide on a test and move on.
-Do not keep alternating between tests to get a better score.
-This rarely works and it is a distraction from the demands of school and applications.
-Trust your instincts and do your best.